cognitive-robotics-course/coro_examples/module11/cram_lynxmotion_al5d_tutorials/README.md

 ### Tutorials
 This section will present a set of usage of the package for demonstration purpose.
 It doesn't explicitly specify how to spawn the bricks because this is assumed to be known by the user.
 For more details about this, please refer to (the Lynxmotion AL5D simulator documentation)[https://github.com/cognitive-robotics-course/lynxmotion_al5d_description].

-In order to run the exercice, please open a terminal and execute `roslisp_repl` to start a new LISP session with ROS.
+In order to run the exercise, please open a terminal and execute `roslisp_repl` to start a new LISP session with ROS.
 You can then type the below function calls at the interpreter prompt.

 ```lisp
 (ros-load:load-system "cram_lynxmotion_al5d_tutorials" :cram-lynxmotion-al5d-tutorials) ; Load the package